Helpful Videos, Blogs, and Posts

 • Note: Don’t base assumptions about ChatGPT Plus on the free version.

-• New capability to upload and analyze various document types, including PDFs.
+• Has capability to upload and analyze various document types, including typed PDFs (not scans).

-• Phone app with the best vocal transcription ever is available for Android and Apple.
+• Phone app with excellent vocal transcription is available for Android and Apple.

-• DALL-E 3 has now been included, which allows for advanced image recognition and creation.
+• DALL-E is included, which allows for advanced image recognition and creation.

 • Features image recognition and creation tools.